Qualifying for the HSNCT

 Winning any class or division of an official state championship with rules and questions similar to those of NAQT.

-If a tournament divides its field into varsity and junior varsity divisions (or similar divisions based on skill) that don’t compete against each other, then the number that qualify will be equal to 15% of the total field from both divisions, but all teams in an upper division will be ranked above those in a lower division (regardless of record or statistics).
+If a high school tournament divides its field into varsity and junior varsity divisions (or similar divisions based on skill) that don’t compete against each other, then the number that qualify will be equal to 15% of the total field from both divisions, but all teams in an upper division will be ranked above those in a lower division (regardless of record or statistics).
 For instance, if there are 10 varsity and 10 junior varsity teams, then a total of 3 teams will qualify ((10 + 10) × 15% = 3), but they will all come from the varsity division.
 Winners of junior varsity divisions are encouraged to apply for wildcards.

 If a tournament divides its field into divisions based on school size and/or school type (e.g., public versus private) that don’t compete against each other, then each division will be considered a separate tournament for the sake of qualification.
 If 10 “class A” schools and 16 “class B” schools attend, then two (10 × (15%) = 1.5, rounds to 2) “class A” schools and three (16 × (15%) = 2.4, rounds to 3) “class B” schools will qualify for the HSNCT.